tres-framework/conventions/commenting.md

 # Commenting Conventions

-Commenting, not to be confused with [DocBlocks](docblock.md), are used to make notes inside a section of code.
+Commenting - not to be confused with [DocBlocks](docblock.md) - are used to make notes inside a section of code.

 ## Standard comment
-Comments regardless of the length MUST use two forward slashes (`//`).
+Comments, regardless of the length, MUST use two forward slashes (`//`).
 ```php
 // This is a comment
 ```